 2.2 Self-Employment Taxes

 Self-employed individuals must pay self-employment taxes (which cover Social Security and Medicare taxes).
-The way alimony payments interact with these taxes depends on whether the payments are taxable income or not.
+The interaction between the payment of alimony and these taxes is affected by the issue of whether the payments are taxable income at all.

 2.3 Business Income and Alimony